-We all have distinct hair kinds that cause us to have different problems.
-We also have different sorts of scalps, and as a result, it’s critical to understand the different types of shampoo accessible
+We all have distinct hair kinds that cause us different problems.
+We also have different sorts of scalps, so it’s critical to understand the different types of shampoo available.

-Shampoos, the most popular hair washing formulas, have been around for over a century.
+Shampoos, the most popular hair-washing formulas, have existed for over a century.
 While this foamy substance is most commonly used to clean hair, it can also be utilized for various other purposes.

 Did you know that you can use shampoo to clean your dishes?
 Shampoo can also remove concealed debris and makeup remnants from makeup brushes.

-Furthermore, to put it another way, the ultimate hair care product can also be used to clean hairbrushes.
+Furthermore, the ultimate hair care product can also be used to clean hairbrushes.

 Instead of traveling to an expensive salon for a manicure, people can bathe their hands in a dish filled with shampoo and warm water.